scrumpygeo/jwt-basic-auth-express-server/notes.md

 make new folder and file to host out passport config: **services/passport.js**

 Passport will help us authenticate a user when they visit a route.

+goto router.js

+3. We have signup.
+Now we want to implement sign in.
+For this we use another passport strategy.
+   This will be with a local strategy, meaning with data stored locally, ie email and pwd.

+**npm i --save passport-local**